Student Loan Terminology Cheat Sheet

 Accrued Interest

-The amount of interest that has accumulated on a loan since your last payment.
-You can keep accrued interest in check by making your payments on time each month.
-However, after a period of missed or reduced payments, accrued interest may be capitalized, which essentially means you’d have to pay interest on the student loan accrued interest.
+Accrued interest is the amount of interest that has accumulated on a loan since your last payment.
+You can keep student loan accrued interest in check by making your payments on time each month.
+However, after a period of missed or reduced payments, accrued interest may be “capitalized,” which essentially means you have to pay interest on the interest!

 Adjusted Gross Income (AGI)

-AGI is an individual’s gross income, less any deductions or adjustments to income.
-This includes things like wages, salaries, any interest or dividends you may earn and any other sources of income.
+AGI is an individual’s gross income, less any payroll deductions or adjustments.
+Income includes things like wages, salary, any interest or dividends you may earn, and any other sources of income.
 You can find your AGI on your federal income tax returns.

 Aggregate Loan Limit

 The aggregate loan limit is the maximum amount of federal student loan debt a borrower can have when graduating from school.
-The aggregate loan limit may vary depending on whether you are a dependent or independent student.
+The aggregate loan limits vary depending on whether you are a dependent or independent student.

 Amortization